isomerpages/tp-virtualcampus/_events/Calendar.md

 				<img style="display:block;margin-left:auto;margin-right:auto;" src="https://hosting.photobucket.com/images/i/tracyng81/FOP_Page_1920_X_1080px_copy.jpg?width=590&amp;height=590&amp;fit=bounds">
 		</td>
 		<td style="width:65%"><br>
-			<a href="/events/freshmen-orientation-programme-2024/"><h4 style="margin-top:0%">Freshmen Orientation Programme 2024</h4></a>
+			<a href="/events/freshmen-orientation-programme-2024/"><h4 style="margin-top:0%">Freshmen Orientation 2024</h4></a>
 				<h6 style="margin-top:0%"><i>5-12 April 2024</i></h6>
 				<p style="margin-top:0%">

 Hey, Freshies!
 Congratulations on your successful admission to Temasek Polytechnic and here's wishing you a very warm welcome to the TP Family!
 <br>
 <br>
-The Freshmen Orientation Programme (FOP) occupies a special spot in TP’s calendar, as it celebrates a momentous milestone in your tertiary academic journey.
+The Freshmen Orientation occupies a special spot in TP’s calendar, as it celebrates a momentous milestone in your tertiary academic journey.
 Feeling jittery before the commencement of Polytechnic life?
 Fret not!
 TP has lined up an exciting array of activities to help you kickstart your journey on the right note!
 <br><br>
 			<br>
 		</p></td>